mysoultan/reference-architectures/aks/secure-baseline/10-validation.md

 # Test the web app

+Previously you have deployed an [ASP.NET Core Docker sample web app](./09-workload).
+This section will help you to validate the workload is exposed correctly and responding to Http requests.

+---

 The app team conducts a final acceptance test to be sure that traffic is flowing end-to-end as expected, so they place a request against the Azure Application Gateway endpoint.

 ```bash